OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 |image2|

 Kafka is used as the internal message broker.
 Furthermore ZooKeeper is used to manage it.
-We deploy both as separate docker containers as part of our docker-compose for development and to Kubernetes (via.
+They are deployed as separate docker containers as part of our docker-compose for development and to Kubernetes (via.
 Helm).
-All the processing will be done by stateless functions, the data we pass on the Kafka event stream will never contain copies of the entities stored in the database.
+All the processing will be done by stateless functions, the data is passed on the Kafka event stream will never contain copies of the entities stored in the database.
 And only contain their ids, or another unique reference.
-This way we avoid using stale data, or other inaccuracies.
-Instead we opt to query the database more often, but since the queries will mostly be very simple, i.e. fetching a single row, or a row with a joined table, the cost is deemed low.
+This way stale data is avoided.
+Instead it is opted to query the database more often, but since the queries will mostly be very simple, i.e. fetching a single row, or a row with a joined table, the cost is deemed low.